Jackson EMC Offers Energy Saving Tips for the Winter

 - Insulate floors, walls and attics to keep homes cooler in summer and warmer in winter.

-- Have your air conditioner tuned-up.
-Consider a maintenance contract that provides a checkup twice a year, prior to peak cooling and heating seasons.
+- Have your HVAC unit tuned up.
+Consider a maintenance contract that provides a checkup prior to peak cooling and heating seasons twice a year.
+View Jackson EMC’s Preferred Contractor Network for a maintenance or installation professional at jacksonemc.com/contractors.

 - If your HVAC unit is 10 years old or older, consider replacing it.
 New models are more energy efficient and may lower your electric bill.
 Jackson EMC offers rebates and low-interest loans for qualifying members.
 More details about these programs are available at jacksonemc.com/rebates.

 - Sign up for budget billing, which can minimize the impact weather has on electric bills.
-Jackson EMC’s budget billing plan for members works by averaging the current month and the last 11 months of electric use, which becomes the new monthly payment amount.
+Jackson EMC’s budget billing program works by averaging a member’s current and last 11 months of electric use, which becomes the new monthly payment amount.
 Visit jacksonemc.com/budgetbilling, to learn more.

 For more money-saving tips, visit jacksonemc.com/waystosave.